NatLibFi/Skosmos/CONTRIBUTING.md

 ### Contributing code

 #### Development cycles and use of milestones
  Skosmos development is done in cycles lasting roughly two months.
-The planned work (issues) for the next/current cycle have a milestone indicating the version number of the planned release.
-The issues marked in the milestone next tasks are issues we haven't yet scheduled for a specific release but we'd like resolve in the near future.
-Issues marked blue sky are things we've decided to postpone for now.
+The planned work (issues) for the next/current cycle have a milestone indicating the version number of the planned release eg. **1.8**.
+The issues marked in the milestone **Next tasks** are issues we haven't yet scheduled for a specific release but we'd like resolve in the near future.
+Issues marked **Blue sky** are issues we've decided to postpone for now.
 The milestones and open issues are evaluated after each release.

 #### Making a commit
 If you see an issue that you'd like to fix feel free to do so.
 If possible let us know you're working on an issue by leaving a comment on it so we'll be able to avoid doing the same work twice.
 This is especially useful if the issue has been marked for a release (in a milestone with a version number eg. "1.8") since it's more likely someone might be already working on it.